Sachin Tendulkar: 2003–04: Tour of Australia

 The drawn series as India toured Australia in 2003–04 saw Tendulkar making his mark in the last Test of the series, scoring 241 not out from 436 balls with 33 fours at a strike rate of 55.27 in Sydney, putting India in a virtually unbeatable position.
 He spent 613 minutes at the crease during the innings.
 He followed this up with an unbeaten 60 in the second innings of the Test.
 Prior to this Test match, he had scored only 82 runs in 5 innings in the first 3 tests of the series.
 It was no aberration that 2003 was his worst year in Test cricket, with an average of 17.00 and just one fifty.

 Tendulkar scored an unbeaten 194 against Pakistan at Multan in the following series.
 Indian captain Rahul Dravid declared before Tendulkar reached 200; had he done so it would have been the fourth time he had passed the landmark in Tests.
 Tendulkar said that he was disappointed and that the declaration had taken him by surprise.
 Many former cricketers commented that Dravid's declaration was in bad taste.
 After the match, which India won, Dravid said that the matter had been discussed internally and put to rest.

-A tennis elbow injury then took its toll on Tendulkar, leaving him out of the side for most of the year, coming back only for the last two Tests when Australia toured India in 2004.
+A tennis elbow injury then took its toll on Tendulkar, leaving him out of the team for most of the year, coming back only for the last two Tests when Australia toured India in 2004.
 He played a part in India's victory in Mumbai in that series with an attacking 55, though Australia took the series 2–1.